Silvyre/Loyalty-Commerce-Platform/documentation/app/static/documents/lp-reference.md

 ## Retry a Transaction

 Occasionally, your system may undergo maintenance or experience downtime.
-During this time, you can return a *systemError* status instead of *failure* to the LCP for any transactions (credit/debit posting, transfer) received.
-For these transactions, your API should accept a call with the **transactionId**.
+During this time, you can return a status of "*systemError*" instead of "*failure*" to the LCP for any transactions (credit/debit posting, transfer) received. "*systemError*" informs the application on the LCP that the request passed may be correct For these transactions, your API should accept a call with the **transactionId**.
 Our support team can then retry the transaction at a later time by sending the same **transactionId** used on the original request.

 The following parameter is included in retry requests: